majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Distance_to_Nearest_Vowel.py -> program that takes in a string and for each character, returns the distance to the nearest vowel.

+ - English to Numbers.py -> a program that returns an integer in numeric form from the given English description.

 ## IN-PROGGRES